Batavia Public School District 101: Schools

-Board
+Governance

 A board made up of seven community members is elected every two years in alternating election years.
 The Board has a president and vice president and holds public meetings monthly.
 The Board oversees the District's finances and policy, and appoints a superintendent.
-The current Board president is Cathy Dremel and current vice president is Erin Meitzler.
+The current Board president is Craig Meadows and current vice president is Aaron Kilburg.
+Tom Kim is the current BPS Superintendent.

 Issues

-Racism, queerphobia, and bullying
+Racism and bullying

-In December 2021, students, parents, and teachers described experiences of racism, queerphobia, and bullying they had faced in the District at a school Board meeting.
+In December 2021, students, parents, and teachers described experiences of racism and bullying they had faced in the District at a school Board meeting.
 A committee established by the Board confirmed that many marginalized students reported feeling unsafe at school in February 2022.
 On May 24, 2022, dozens of people rallied before a school Board meeting being held later that evening to call for the District to do more to help marginalized students in the District.